Viladoman/CompileScore/README.md

 - Install the plugin.
 - Select 'Open Folder' in VS 2019 to the TestProject folder directy.
 This will open VS and setup using the CMake configuration provided.
-- Compile 'x64-Clang-Debug-Profile' in order to generate the data compilation data and see the plugin in action.
+- Compile 'x64-Clang-Debug-Profile' in order to generate the compilation data and see the plugin in action.

 The configurations provided with 'Profile' will add the '-ftime-trace' flag to clang and extract the data once the build is finished.

 ## Related

-If not using Visual Studio but still interested in the data aggregation you can use [SeeProfiler](https://github.com/Viladoman/SeeProfiler), a standalone C++ compiler profiler which aggregates all the exported data from clang for a global view.
+If you're not using Visual Studio but are still interested in the data aggregation, you can use [SeeProfiler](https://github.com/Viladoman/SeeProfiler), a standalone C++ compiler profiler which aggregates all the exported data from clang for a global view.